djhmateer/hugo-quickstart/content/posts/1 how to get started home brewing beer woodfordes wherry.md

 - Vent cap - there are 2, we only need the one with a CO2 brass thread
 - Black CO2 bulb holder
 - Steraliser (100g of Youngs Steriliser)
-- Wherry kit (Hopped Malt Extract)
+- Wherry kit (Liquid Malt Extract)

 ## Sterilising